Advice to assist permit applicants in planning for subdivision, and the preparation of planning applications for subdivision.

 For applications where native vegetation would be impacted:

-- a recommendation based on all of the above
+- A recommendation in support of removal, retention or alternative actions based on all of the above.

 This advice is to be used as a general guide only.
 Council has made all reasonable effort to ensure the information is true and accurate.
 However, it is recommended that readers seek professional advice before acting or making decisions on the basis of this information.
 For any questions or clarification, please contact Council’s Planning Department.